angelaambroz/lastviz/README.md

 11. Colors?!
 COLORS!
 12. ~~lowerCase tags, remove hyphens and replace with spaces, etc.~~
 13. Rollup data (`d3.nest`), with `tag` being the `key`.
+14. Use [queue.js](http://bl.ocks.org/mbostock/1696080) to deal with asyncronous JSON calls. :(

 ### Resources